-- Make the chicken: In a large pot or Dutch oven, add the chicken, chicken neck and enough water just to cover.
-Add the carrot, onion, and garlic cloves and bring to a simmer.
-Let simmer until the meat is cooked through and the broth is flavorful, about 40 minutes.
+- Make the chicken: To a large pot or Dutch oven, add the chicken, chicken neck and enough water just to cover.
+Add the carrot, onion, and 3 unpeeled garlic cloves, bring to a simmer, and cook until the meat is cooked through and the broth is flavorful, about 40 minutes.

 - Strain, reserving both the broth and the chicken.
-(If desired, you can continue to simmer the chicken neck and vegetables in the stock to further concentrate the flavor while the chicken cools, another 30 minutes.)
 Let the chicken rest until cool enough to handle.
 Shred the meat and discard the bones and skin.
-You should have 4 cups meat.
+You should have about 4 cups of meat.
 Set aside.
 Reserve 6 cups of broth for the sauce, plus 2 cups more for softening tortillas.

 - Make the sauce: In a small, dry skillet over medium-high heat, add the cumin.
 Cook, stirring or shaking the pan occasionally, until fragrant, about 3 minutes.
 Remove, then finely grind.

-- In a large saucepan over medium-high heat, melt the butter.
-Once hot, add the onions and cook, stirring occasionally, until softened and barely colored, about 8 minutes.
-Stir in the minced garlic and let cook 1 minute, then sprinkle the flour into the pan and stir to incorporate.
+- In a large pot over medium-high heat, melt the butter.
+Once hot, add the onion and cook, stirring occasionally, until softened and barely colored, about 8 minutes.
+Stir in the finely chopped garlic and let cook 1 minute, then sprinkle the flour into the pan and stir to incorporate.
 Add the chiles.
 Season generously with salt and lightly with black pepper, then add the cumin and oregano; stir well.
-Gradually whisk in the chicken broth and bring to a simmer.
-Simmer for 10 minutes (sauce should thicken slightly).
+Gradually whisk in the reserved 6 cups chicken broth, bring to a simmer, and cook until sauce is slightly thickened, about 10 minutes.
 Taste and adjust the seasoning as needed, then set aside.
-(Sauce and chicken can be prepared up to 1 day ahead.
-Cover and refrigerate.)

-- Remove the enchiladas and sprinkle with the queso fresco, scallions, and cilantro, Divide among 6 individual plates and drizzle or dollop each portion generously with crema or sour cream.
-Garnish each with the lettuce, tomato and radish, if using.
-Serve immediately.
+- Remove the enchiladas from the oven and sprinkle with the queso fresco, scallions, and cilantro.
+Divide among 6 plates and drizzle or dollop each portion generously with crema or sour cream.
+Garnish each with the lettuce, tomato, and radish, if using.
+Serve hot.